farjump/Alpha_Raspberry_Pi_Circle/README.md

 ## using Alpha

-Clone [Circle] then copy load.gdb and armv6-core.xml file in sample directory of [Circle]
+Clone [Circle] then copy load.gdb and armv6-core.xml file in sample directory of [Circle].

+The load.gdb should be modify for the uart used at this line: "target remote /dev/ttyUSB0" It depends on the tty name of the usb converter.

 It is recommanded to recompile Circle with a moderate level of optimization like -O1 or -Og or -O0 to ease debugging.